jdf400/cinco/README.md

 ### Prototype

 A full working prototype has already been implemented and is available at [http://frankston.us/cinco](http://frankston.us/cinco).
-(Note -- I do not want to put the source code on Github, as that would make it publically available unless I purchased a private github account.
-But it's easy enough to use View Source to see the source code.)

 The web-based prototype has most of the features anticipated for the commercial version of the app, but it could use both appearance and usability improvements.